StrataFoundation/strata/README.md

-# Wumbo
+# Strata

-The Wumbo contract serves as a way of standardizing and indexing all social tokens.
-A social token is made up of
+This series of smart contracts serves to standardizing and indexing all social tokens.

-  * A token mint
-  * Token metadata for that mint (picture, name, etc)
-  * A bonding curve against that mint to WUM
+Docs are located in `packages/docs`

 # Development